 This guide to banking in Spain covers all the main topics for expats, including Spanish banking services and how to get a visa, debit or credit card in Spain.

 Spain has a sizable English-speaking expat community and there are many banks in Spain that cater to the needs of foreigners, with processes for opening and managing an account easier than in many other European countries.
-This guide provided by HSBC looks at all the key points of banking in Spain, including:
+This guide looks at all the key points of banking in Spain, including:

 - The banking system in Spain

 - Banking services in Spain